 Great leadership and employees can take a business from nothing to a beloved organization with a long list of clients and customers.
-The art of interviewing, however, can be very difficult—especially if you don’t know what questions to ask.
-Check out the HR resources Toolkit to learn about how to ask the right interview questions to find the perfect fit for your company.
+However, the art of interviewing can be very difficult, especially if you don’t know what questions to ask.

 Payroll processing can be a tedious and time-consuming task.
 Not only does an inefficient payroll process lead to angry employees, but it can also cause tax and compliance issues that will be costly to fix.
 Learn how to implement a comprehensive and efficient payroll system with this thorough resource.